Industry Statistics and Research

 - Distribution by Province: There are ISCs in every province and territory of Canada, ranging from 29% of total ISCs in Ontario and 17% in Alberta to 0.1% in the Northwest Territories and 3% in Nova Scotia

 - Charity: 91% of ISCs give to charity (compared to a national average of 85%.)

 - Education: 7% of ISCs have graduate or professional degrees; 25% have undergraduate degrees; 46% have completed some post-secondary education; 18% have graduated from high school; 3% have not graduated from high school

 - 95% of ISCs would recommend becoming an ISC to others

 - 23% have been an ISC for more than 10 years

 - Percentage of ISC household income from direct selling: 81% derive less than 10%; 16% derive 10%-49%; 3% derive 50%+.

-In mid-July 2020, DSA Canada commissioned an independent consumer research initiative to help provide insights into the Canadian economy, consumer motivations and sentiment towards the direct selling industry.
+In mid-July 2021, DSA Canada commissioned it’s second independent consumer research initiative to help provide insights into the Canadian economy, consumer motivations and sentiment towards the direct selling industry.